marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 {::boilerplate bcp14-tagged}

-# Mode 1: NAT Traveersal Using an External Signaling Channel
+# NAT Traversal Using an External Signaling Channel

 When an external signaling channel is used, the QUIC connection is established after the two ICE agents have agreed on a candidate pair.
 This mode doesn't